Starting a business on social benefits

 3. Help during the preparation period

-Most municipalities provide support for starting up your business.
-This can be through a 1-year preparation period (in Dutch).
+If you start a business from social assistance, you can often agree on a preparation period (in Dutch) with your municipality.
+This lasts up to a year.
 During this period you will receive coaching, retain your benefits, and you are freed from the obligation to seek work.
 Municipalities will often outsource the coaching to a specialised agency.
 Municipalities will cover the coaching costs for the first year after the start of your business.
 An example of support you might receive is learning how to write a business plan.
-The type of support you receive may vary between municipalities.
-Some municipalities do not have the option of the preparation period or do not provide coaching.

 How to apply for Bbz in the municipality where you live